Are you trying to negotiate a rent increase?

 What Is The Next Step?

-Once you have made up your mind as to whether to negotiate a rent increase to a lower rate or negotiate against any rent increase, the most important thing you must do is to put it in writing.
+Once you have made up your mind as to whether to negotiate a rent increase to a lower rate or negotiate against any rent increase, the most important thing you must do is to write a lease renewal negotiation letter or rent negotiation letter or email.

 While it is tempting to rely on text messages and phone conversations, in situations like these, it is always best for formal letters to follow to confirm any negotiations or discussions that you may have had.